ministruth/skynet/develop.md

 API parameters are in JSON format, so do return values.

-We only support these http status code:
+We only support these HTTP status codes:
 - HTTP 200: OK.
 - HTTP 301/302: redirect.
 - HTTP 400: parameters are not correct.
 - HTTP 403: permission denied or path not found, in order to prevent plugin guessing.
 - HTTP 500: internal error.

-When status code is 200, return value is in general format:
+When the status code is 200, the return value is in the general format:
 ```
 {
     "code": 0,        // 0 for success, other for error code
-    "msg": "Success", // message show on front end
+    "msg": "Success", // code message
     "data": ...,      // any structured data
-    "total": ...,     // when using pagination
 }
 ```